keiane/cifar_torchvision_ui/README.md

 - Python 3.6+
 - PyTorch 1.0+

+- Install the dependencies from `requirements.txt` by running `pip install -r requirements.txt`
+- Update the `requirements.txt` with `pip list --format=freeze > requirements.txt`

 ## Dependencies for Weights and Biases
 You must install weights and biases using the command below:
 `pip install wandb`